-- The Site benefits from a network of existing forestry tracks.
+- The site benefits from a network of existing forestry tracks.
 The site design uses existing tracks where possible to limit the requirement for new track construction, although the existing tracks will require upgrading. - Tracks and footpaths require a micrositing allowance of 100 m to avoid any sensitive ecological, hydrological features and to minimise cut/fill operations and areas of soft or boggy ground or peat. - Ground investigation works undertaken prior to construction will help to refine track design.
-Additional topographical surveys will be undertaken along the micrositing corridor to allow the least-impact route to be chosen.
+Additional topographical surveys will be undertaken along the micrositing corridor to allow the leastimpact route to be chosen.
 This may be supplemented with additional peat probing or trial pit works to determine soil conditions. - The access tracks will have a minimum width of 5 m, with additional local widening on bends, and at junctions. - Sufficient passing areas will be incorported into the track design.
-These will be kept to a miniumum as junctions to spur roads can also be used to facilitate vehicles passsing.
+These will be kept to a miniumum as junctions to spur roads can also be used to facilitate vehicles passing. - The wheelchair accessible section of the heritage trail shall have a minimum width of 1.2 m and shall incorportate regular passing and turning opportunities.